KleistLab/PrEP_TruvadaWomen/README.md

-# Model-based predictions of protective HIV PrEP adherence levels in cisgender women
+# Model-based predictions of protective HIV PrEP levels in cisgender women

 > This repo includes the code utilized for analyzing the prophylactic efficacy of Truvada on cisgender women, as detailed in the paper with the DOI: 10.21203/rs.3.rs-2772765/v1.
 >